openafs-contrib/ansible-openafs/docs/source/modules/openafs_build.rst

   Absolute path to the build directory

-destdir (when C(destdir) is specified, string, /home/tycobb/projects/myproject/packaging/dest) Absolute path to the installation files.
+destdir (when destdir is specified, string, /home/tycobb/projects/myproject/packaging/dest) Absolute path to the installation files.